-Symptoms and care of irregular heartbeats differ by genderMarch 11th, 2013 in Cardiology /
+Symptoms and care of irregular heartbeats differ by genderMarch 11, 2013 in Medicine & Health / Cardiology

 Women with atrial fibrilation have more symptoms and lower quality of life than men with the same heart condition, according to an analysis of patients in a large national registry compiled by the Duke Clinical Research Institute.